sheyman/docs-barbican/api-docs/api-operations/methods/delete-delete-v1-container.rst

 Deletes a container.

-This table shows the possible response codes for this operation:
+The following table shows the possible response codes for this operation:

 +------+-----------------------------------------------------------------------------+
 | Code | Description                                                                 |